 49. Install solar panels

-If you own your home, you could install solar photovoltaic (PV) panels and harness the power of renewable solar energy to heat your home and water.
-Solar PV can pay for itself within about 10 years and will last for decades.
+If you own your home, you could install solar photovoltaic (PV) panels and harness the power of renewable solar energy to heat your home and water, while also reducing your emissions by about 20%.
+Solar PV can pay for itself within about 10 years and will last for 40+ years.
 Use the Energy Saving Trust’s solar energy calculator to estimate energy savings and potential financial payments you may receive by installing solar panels.

 50. Upgrading an old, inefficient heating system to a heat pump

-Heat pumps extract warm air from outside to heat the water going to your radiators and are more efficient than gas boilers, so could save you money.
-Find out more about heat pumps – including their pros and cons, and financial support available.
+Heat pumps extract warm air from outside to heat the water going to your radiators.
+They're more efficient than gas boilers, so they could save you a little bit of money.
+There are also government grants available.
+And they can cut your home heating emissions by up to 80%.
+Find out more about heat pumps and other eco heating options – including their pros and cons and any financial support available.

 Love lifestyle tips and news about nature?